efeelize/bar/CA/MBE/civil_procedure.md

 #### （2）Procedural error

 - If there was a procedural error in the removal, the federal court should remand the entire case to state court.

+- The federal court clerk must mail a certified copy of the remand order to the state court clerk.
+The order may require payment of costs, including attorney's fees.
+But if a remand is based on procedural error, attorney's fees can only be awarded if there was no objectively reasonable basis for removal.

 |example|result|
 |-------|------|